-- a.
-Licenses will expire annually on June 30, of every year. - b.
-Applicants receiving an initial license in the last quarter of the fiscal year (April, May, June) will not be required to renew or provide proof of continuing education until the following one year licensing period. - 6.
-Continuing Education Requirement for Renewing License - a.
-For renewal of a regular licensed dietitian/nutritionist license, licensees must submit proof of holding current CDR registration. - b.
-For renewal of provisional dietitian/nutritionist license, licensees must submit proof of at least 15 hours of continuing education per license year. - c.
-Licensees shall complete 15 hours of continuing education per year or an accumulation of 75 hours over a 5 year period. - 7.
-Renewal license identification cards and/or renewal validation documents shall be furnished to each licensee who meets all renewal requirements by the expiration date. - 8.
-The board may provide for the late renewal of a license upon the payment of a late fee within 60 days of the expiration date, July 1 through August 31. - a.
-If the license has been expired for 60 days or less, the license may be renewed by returning the license renewal form with all appropriate fees and documentation to the board, postmarked on or before the end of the 60-day grace period. - 9.
-A person whose license has expired may not use the title or present or imply that he has the title of "licensed dietitian/nutritionist" or provisional licensed dietitian/nutritionist or any abbreviation or facsimile of these titles.
+a.
+Licenses will expire annually on June 30.

+b.
+Applicants receiving an initial license in the last quarter of the fiscal year (April, May, June) will not be required to renew or provide proof of continuing education until the following one year licensing period.

+6. Continuing Education Requirement for Renewing License

+a.
+For renewal of a regular dietitian/nutritionist license, licensees must submit proof of holding current CDR registration.
+The board recognizes the CDR PDP system as fulfilling the continuing education requirement for licensure renewal.

+b.
+For renewal of provisional license, provisional licensees must submit proof of at least 15 hours of continuing education per license year.

+7. Renewal license identification cards and/or renewal validation documents shall be furnished to each licensee who meets all renewal requirements by the expiration date.

+8. The board may provide for the late renewal of a license upon the payment of a late fee within 60 days of the expiration date, July 1 through August 31.

+a.
+If the license has been expired for 60 days or less, the license may be renewed by returning the license renewal form with all appropriate fees and documentation to the board, postmarked on or before the end of the 60-day grace period.

+9. A person whose license has expired may not use the title of dietitian or nutritionist or facsimile or present or imply that he or she has the title of "licensed dietitian/nutritionist" or "provisional licensed dietitian/nutritionist" or any abbreviation or facsimile of these titles.
+Additionally, the person with an expired license may not continue to engage in the practice of dietetics and/or nutrition until the expired license has been renewed.

 AUTHORITY NOTE: Promulgated in accordance with R.S.
-37:3081-3093; R.S.
+37:3081-3093 and R.S.
 36:259(Q).

-HISTORICAL NOTE: Promulgated by the Department of Health and Human Resources, Office of the Secretary, LR 10:12

-(January, 1984); amended by the Department of Health and Hospitals, Board of Examiners in Dietetics and Nutrition, LR 14:436 (July, 1988), LR 26:2613 (November 2000), LR 37:2153 (July 2011).
+HISTORICAL NOTE: Promulgated by the Department of Health and Human Resources, Office of the Secretary, LR 10:12 (January, 1984); amended by the Department of Health and Hospitals, Board of Examiners in Dietetics and Nutrition, LR 14:436 (July, 1988), LR 26:2613 (November 2000), LR 37:2153 (July 2011), LR 41:1677 (September 2015).